 Our faculty have expertise in learning, memory, circuit wiring, metabolism, neurodegeneration, drug discovery and more.

-Our History
+Our Scope

-Particular areas of strength include:
+Areas of strength and emphasis include:

-- Cellular, molecular and circuit mechanisms of addiction
+- Cellular, molecular, and circuit mechanisms of addiction

 - Neuronal control of metabolism